tahonermann/llvm-project/clang/docs/SYCLSupport.rst

    in the tuple-like type for a call to ``sycl_deconstruct()`` on ``A``.
    Each element with a type that requires decomposition is recursively processed and replaced by its sequence of decomposed objects.
+   The remaining types shall be device copyable types.

 #.
 Otherwise, if ``P`` is a non-union aggregate type
    (`[dcl.init.aggr]p1 <https://eel.is/c++draft/dcl.init.aggr#1>`__)
    or a lambda closure type (`[expr.prim.lambda.closure]p1 <https://eel.is/c++draft/expr.prim.lambda.closure#1>`__), its subobject types determine whether ``P`` requires decomposition.
-   If any subobject type requires decomposition, then ``P`` requires decomposition.
+   If any subobject type requires decomposition as defined above, then ``P`` requires decomposition.
-   Each subobject of ``A`` that has a type that requires decomposition is recursively processed and their replacement objects are sequenced after ``A``.
+   Each subobject of ``A`` that has a type that requires decomposition is recursively processed and its replacement objects are sequenced after ``A`` in the kernel argument list.
+   All subobjects that do not require decomposition shall be device copyable.
-   If all subobject types require decomposition, then ``A`` is removed from the kernel argument list.
+   If all subobject types require decomposition and ``P`` does not declare any bit-fields, ``A`` is removed from the kernel argument list (note that bit-fields are not subobjects).
+   Otherwise (``P`` doesn't require decomposition, has at least one subobject type that does not require decomposition, or declares bit-fields), ``A`` may be passed as a bit-copyable argument or its non-decomposed subobjects and bit-fields may be passed as a sequence of distinct arguments in its place.
-   Otherwise, the remaining subobjects of ``A`` that do not require decomposition may be passed as individual kernel arguments in place of ``A`` (the choice to pass ``A`` with the storage for its decomposed subobjects bit-copied and reinitialized in the offload entry point function or to pass each remaining subobject as a distinct argument in place of ``A`` is unspecified; the intent is to allow the most efficient choice to be made based on the cost of passing ``A`` vs the cost of passing additional arguments).
+   (the choice to pass ``A`` with the storage for its decomposed subobjects bit-copied and reinitialized in the offload entry point function or to pass its non-decomposed members as distinct argument in place of ``A`` is unspecified;
+   the intent is to allow the most efficient choice to be made based on the cost of passing ``A`` vs the cost of passing additional arguments).

 #.
 Otherwise, if ``P`` is a trivially copyable non-class type, then ``A`` is passed as
    a bit-copyable argument.